 Matt Dillon is John Ryan, a racist LAPD beat officer who’s been on the force for many years.
 He’s got a rookie partner, Tom Hansen (portrayed by Ryan Phillipe).
 One night they stop an African-American television producer and his wife in an incident that makes Phillipe uncomfortable.

 The fallout from that incident almost breaks that couple apart.
 Cameron and Christine Thayer (Terrence Howard and Thandie Newton) have never really discussed racism before as the two come from entirely different worlds.
 Up until now, Cameron believed his success had helped him put all that behind him but as the fallout from the racist incident permeates his being, he begins to fall apart.

-A Persian store-owner, Farhad (portrayed by Shaun Toub) copes with a break-in and decides to purchase a gun.
-He and his daughter deal with prejudices based on fallout following 9/11 and he sees someone out to take him at every turn.
+A Persian store owner, Farhad (portrayed by Shaun Toub) copes with a break-in and decides to purchase a gun.
+He and his daughter deal with prejudices based on the fallout following 9/11 and he sees someone out to take him at every turn.
 He also has an encounter with Daniel the Hispanic locksmith (portrayed by Michael Pena) and also thinks he is getting conned.
 When his store is robbed a second time, he blames Daniel for it.
 Daniel is just

 trying his best to provide a better life for his wife and daughter.

 Throughout Crash incidents abound including car-jacking, racial profiling, vandalism, murder, and car accidents all over the place.
 People get angry and descend into conversations where they use language we normally recoil from in horror.

 At the same time, there’s some hope.
 There are moments when I could see the same people I thought were all-bad rise to the occasion and be heroic, or just show genuine remorse for their past actions.